vyhd/sanbai-sprinkles/README.md

 2. Download `script.js` and add it to your manager.
 You should then automatically receive all further updates.

+# How do I build it?

+1. Be on a Unix-like system.
+(I alternate between MacOS and Debian, so you can generally expect both CLIs to mostly work.)
+2. Execute `./build.sh` to generate the combined script at `script.js`.

 # Contribution policy

 Contributions are welcome!
 I don't have major ambitions with this script, but if you do, you're welcome to file issues